How I negotiate my bills!

 Did you know that medical bills are negotiable?
 Many people don’t realize this, but they totally are!

 If you can pay your bill in full up front, ask for a discount.
 Every single time I have asked, I have been told “yes!”.
 This discount is usually between 15-25%.
-This can be significant savings!
+Which can be a significant savings!

 Negotiating your internet bills is easy and very similar to negotiating your cable/satellite bills.